theupdateframework/taps/candidate-keyid-tap.md

 M delegates to A, it would be able to use the same keyid with a different key.
 However, clients must ensure that duplicate keys are not applied to the same signature threshold.
-To do so, they must additionally keep track of the keys used to verify a signature using a standardized format as discussed above.
+To do so, they must additionally keep track of the keys used to verify a signature using a standardized representation as discussed above.
 Once the signatures for A and B have been checked, the client no longer needs to store the keyid mapping listed in T. During the preorder depth-first search of targets metadata, the keyids from each targets